Ceejayski/Javascript-linter-in-ruby/README.md

 # Javascript-linter-in-ruby
 Microverse Capstone

-This project is a Javascript linter that flags basic errors to include readablity.
+This project is a Javascript linter that flags basic errors to improve readablity.

 Listed below are the methods built in this project: